Pritam055/WICC_Project/README.md

 This is my final project in WICC (Winter Code Camp).

 The project is about an online hotel room booking system.
 The name of the website is YOYO hotels.
-The project contains features like:
+Some of the feature that the project contains are:
-- three types of user customer, hotel owner and admin user
+- three types of user: customer, hotel owner and admin user
+- create user accounts
-- hotel booking and cancelling
+- hotel room booking and cancelling
-- online payment
+- online payment using Khalti
 - hotel owner verification
+- add, delete, update hotel informations
-- filtering hotel list
+- filter hotel list
-- filtering data in admin dashboard
+- filter data in admin dashboard
-- creating report of users based on the date range
+- create users report based on the date range

 And additionally API's are creadted for most of the functionality using DRF.